-You don’t necessarily need a “secret shopper’s” program to see how you’re doing.
+You don’t necessarily need a “secret shopper’s” program to see just how well…or poorly…your area, and your company, are doing.

-Not only can your own employees help you with that, but their personal interaction with the different touch points of your organization…ATMs, stores, company website, forms, statements & invoices, telephone Customer Service, chat, IVR/Interactive Voice Response, phone apps…will significantly improve their own expertise when it comes to assisting your customers.
+Not only can your employees help you with that, but their own personal experiences & interaction with the different touch points of your organization…ATMs, stores, company website, forms, statements, invoices, telephone Customer Service, chat, IVR/Interactive Voice Response, phone apps…will significantly improve their own expertise when it comes to assisting your customers.

 Research has shown that people remember about 60% or so of information that they’re told.

 That figure rises to ~70% when that same stuff is read.